Java SE, EE, Grails & libraries (Guava, Jersey, Apache...)

 Member of the IT-CS group (Communication Systems) which is in charge of telephony (GSM, VOIP, analog), networks (from top-down: structured cabling, selection of switches/routers, installation, network engineering, network support, Wi-Fi) and central network services (DNS, DHCP, Radius, NTP, …).

-In this group, my section, IT-CS-CT (Communication Tools) is a small team (around 7 people) of young and multicultural developers and is in charge of building software to support and manage the network, telephony, and network services.
+In this group, my section, IT-CS-CT (Communication Tools) is a small team (around 7 people) of young and multicultural developers and is in charge of building software to support and manage the network, telephony, and group services.

 The database controlled by our section (LANDB), is the core of the network activities at CERN, and we model all needed networking and telephony concepts that will be either consumed by high-level applications that we build or by other low-level applications in other sections of the group.